Can you live in a house without electricity legally? ( Not So Fast! )

 Although it is legal to live in a house without electricity but if your neighbors start complaining to the authorities then you might have the house labeled unfit for human habitation.
 Generally speaking, this happens when you are on bad terms with your neighbors, who think that you are reducing the price of their property by not having electricity.
 On the other hand, if you are frequently using candles your neighbors might be concerned that you accidentally set the house on fire.

 Yes, turning the electricity back on at your house is illegal, mostly because you do not have the authority to do that because the electrical company owns the power meter.
 In addition to this people who are not part of the electrical company are not allowed to turn the electricity back on as the power meter can be a safety hazard if you do not know what you are doing.
-If you have got your power shot off because you didn’t pay the bill then once you have to pay the bill and the reconnection fee.
+If you have got your power shot off because you didn’t pay the bill then you have to pay the bill and the reconnection fee.
 After that is only a matter of time until a qualified person from the company comes and turns the power back on.